Brasil Sem Homophobia

-Brazil Without Homophobia (BWH) or Programa Brasil Sem Homophobia is an initiative launched in 2004 by the Special Secretariat for Human Rights meant to tackle homophobia through public policy.
+Brazil Without Homophobia (Brasil Sem Homofobia; BWH) is a non-governmental initiative launched in 2004 by the Special Secretariat for Human Rights meant to tackle homophobia through public policy.

 History

-The federal government, through different ministries, works with non-governmental civil society organizations to combat violence and discrimination, promote rights and promote citizenship for the LGBT population.
+The federal government, through different ministries, works with non-governmental civil society organizations to combat violence and discrimination, promote rights and promote citizenship for the LGBTQ population.
 In 1928, sex ed became mandatory due to the concern of safe sex, and being gay.
 Up until the 19th century, one could serve jail time for being homosexual, and it was still considered a mental illness until 1985.
 It was not until 2013 that same-sex marriage was legalized, and up until 1997, sex-change surgery was illegal, and doctors would be charged with malpractice.

 1988 Constitution

-The 1988 Constitution of the Brazil was created on October 5, 1988.
+The 1988 Constitution of Brazil was created on October 5, 1988.
 This document addressed women's rights and minority rights.
 The structure of the constitution puts a large amount of focus on human rights, which paved the way for future legislature that involved specifically LGBT rights.